 What turns people off to this hyper-male Hulk seems to me to be a cocktail of its visual elements.
 The design of Hulk himself is strange: he is, of all things, kind of good-looking.
 He looks like the handsome Shrek at the end of Shrek 2.
 Lee, who doesn’t seem to have ever read a comic book except as research for the film, tries to emulate the frame of the panels with the lens.
 This works beautifully when the screen is split between perspectives or times, something I remember Brian De Palma doing in Phantom of the Paradise.
 The diverse angles of visual attack in the scene where Bruce is transported in his vacuum-sealed coffin work wonders and the gamma accident is choreographed with tension built into the separations between panels, much like in a comic book.
 But sometimes, Lee goes too far, switching too fast, or even displaying a character’s death as a silly combination of 2D cut-outs and CGI transitions.
 It is always frenetic, but not always beautiful.

 And unrelatedly but impossible not to mention, Hulk’s pants are ripped off in a moonlit fight against buff poodle mutants.
 If ever a scene was made to be a bonus bit on a DVD, that would be it.

 People are right to nag these choices, but there’s something so emotionally resonant at the core of Hulk that I would think it would be a source code for the rest of superhero films to build on and improve.
-It’s so theatrical and perversely gratifying that these visual critiques, while valid, are equivalent to using a red pen to correct Ovid’s verb tenses.
+It’s so theatrical and perversely gratifying that these visual critiques, while valid, are not on the same order as its victories.
 There is simply no room in the Disney machine for emotions on this psychological scale.
-Lee’s Hulk isn’t sterile and perfect, he’s not resolved with the human within him, and most importantly, he’s not a hero.
+Lee’s Hulk isn’t sterile and perfect and he’s not resolved with the human within him.
+Most importantly, he’s not a hero.
 The journey he takes is broader and more mythologized than any taken by the new Marvel characters, who are so concerned with remaining consistent to the broader franchise that their emotions go numb and fall off.